Country of Birth of Father (BPMP)

 This variable indicates the country in which the respondent's father was born.
 It is applicable to all persons.

 How this variable is created

 Country of Birth of Father is a person variable that is created based on the response to the question of which country the person's father was born.
-An image of this question in the Census Household form is provided at the bottom of this document.
+An image of this question is provided below.

 Country of Birth of Father is coded using the Standard Australian Classification of Countries (SACC), 2016.

 Respondents may either use a mark box to indicate Australia or write the name of any other country in the text field.
 The majority of responses for Country of Birth of Father were captured automatically from the mark box response (59.6%).
 Written responses were coded using a combination of automatic reading and coding processes (38.9%).
 The remaining responses required manual coding processes when they could not be coded or derived automatically (1.5%).

 If a response is not listed in the classification, it is coded to 'Inadequately described'.
 In 2016, 0.4% of data for Country of Birth of Father were coded to 'Inadequately described'.

 In 1.4% of pre-processed data, people marked Australia and also gave a text response.
 In these cases, responses were accepted in the order they appeared on the form and the extra response was rejected.

 A question relating to Country of Birth of Father was first asked in the 1921 Census, but not included again until 1971.
 It has been included in all Australian Censuses from 1971.

 Prior to the 2001 Census, respondents were asked to write in their father's birthplace as a text response.